pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 It is up to emitters to make a protocol-specific decision about how to treat properties in the default state.

 Properties made explicitly required or explicitly optional should always be treated as such, regardless of the emitter used.

-# Use Cases

-<a name="patch"></a>
-## PATCH

-In REST APIs, it is common to have `PATCH` endpoints that only update the properties given in the request body, and leave the rest of the properties unchanged.
-In this case, it is more natural to have all properties optional by default, and require the user to explicitly specify which properties are required.

-### `TypeSpec.Http.@patch`

-When using the `@patch` decorator, the `Http` library will make all the properties optional, regardless of whether they are marked with `?`.

-When the `@patch` decorator is applied to an operation, a [new "view" of that model](https://typespec.io/docs/language-basics/visibility/#_top) is created with two primary behaviors:

-1. Only properties with the `update` visibility are included in the model.
-This is consistent with the rules of [automatic visibility][automatic-visibility], and is roughly equivalent to applying the `@withLifecycleUpdate` decorator (or `@withVisibility(Lifecycle.update)`) to a model to create the update "view".
-2. All properties are made optional.
-This behavior is [implicit based on the visibility of the properties](https://github.com/microsoft/typespec/pull/1345), and is not configurable.

-The behavior of other HTTP method decorators (`@get`, `@post`, et al) can be likened to `@parameterVisibility` and `@returnTypeVisibility`, (e.g. `@get` is equivalent to those two decorators used with the `Lifecycle.read` visibility), but there is no such equivalence for `@patch` due to the second behavior.

-The latter has been [discussed previously](https://github.com/microsoft/typespec/issues/2150#issuecomment-1622215786), with one of the suggestions being

-> Add some decorator to explicitly say that the input properties are made optional or not.
-This can be combined with (1) or (2) or status quo as an override.

-As recently as Feb 4, 2025, we're still looking for a way to [make this behavior more explicit](https://github.com/microsoft/typespec/discussions/5759#discussioncomment-12057390).

 # Considerations